bcbeidel/programmers-book-club/building-a-storybrand/02-1-a-character.md

 1. **Stop, Breathe.**
 2. Brainstorm answers to the question, "What does the character want?"
-3. Capture the ideas, select one before moving forward.
+3. Capture the ideas in the [worksheet](./building-a-storybrand-worksheet.pdf)